SumoLogic/sumologic-documentation/docs/search/behavior-insights/logreduce-values.md

 | cluster_id  | The signature identifier that was provided from your initial LogReduce Values search. | Null |
 | shortcodeID | The unique hash value assigned to the initial LogReduce Values search.  | Null |

-For example, to see details from a particular LogReduce Values search and data clusters, you could use the following syntax:
+For example, to see details from a particular LogReduce Values search and data clusters, you'd use the following syntax:

 ```sql
 | logreduce values details on %\<key\>"[, %\<key\>", ...]�\<shortcodeI\> \<cluster_id\>,\<cluster_id\>, ...]
 ```

-To see all the logs by cluster identifiers for further processing, you could use the following syntax:
+To see all the logs by cluster identifiers for further processing, you'd use the following syntax:

 ```sql
 | logreduce values details on %\<key\>"[, %\<key\>", ...]\<shortcodeI\>